-

 Family Farming

 Jeff and Sandra Ashba till for potatoes on their Organic Farm at Bear Creek early in the morning.
 The couple work and live on the land while holding down other jobs.
-The sell vegetables, sauces and other organic products in local stores and farmer's markets.
+They sell vegetables, sauces and other organic products in local stores and farmers' markets.

 -